appirio-tech/tc-common-tutorials/remote_ejb_call/vm-setup.md

 4. Start the jboss service - `./start.sh`
 The JBoss should be starting.
 You can use “tn” to check the log.
 Wait until the application is running.
 It may take several minutes.
 ![Start Direct Jboss](start_direct_jboss.png)

+## Start JBoss for cache
+1. Login VM as `root`.
+2. Swtich to `cache` user - `su - cache`
+3. Go to jboss bin directory - `jbb`
+4. Start the jboss service - `./start.sh`
+You can use “tn” to check the log.
+Wait until the application finishes starting.
+It may take several minutes.

+## Start JBoss for distui
+1. Login VM as `root`.
+2. Swtich to `distui` user - `su - distui`
+3. Go to jboss bin directory - `jbb`
+4. Start the jboss service - `./start.sh`
+You can use “tn” to check the log.
+Wait until the application finishes starting.
+It may take several minutes.

 ## Start JBoss for legacy website
 1. Login VM as `root`.